CSCI-4830-002-2014/project-1-make-a/README.md

 I sat outside of the Engineering Center while I was eating lunch for an hour.

 ## What signal do you think is in your data?
 (3 points)
-I am looking at volume.
+I am looking at sound volume overtime.

 ## How fun was this mini-project?
 (3 points)
-4
+5

 ## How hard was it?
 (3 points)
 4